Sustainable and regenerative sourcing

 By working with our suppliers and the extraction industry on traceability and standards for responsible sourcing, we aim to increase our positive social impacts while building trust in our brands' supply chains.

 Many of the raw materials we use each year to make our products are classified as non-renewable.
 Around 6 million tonnes of these originate from minerals or metals extracted from the earth – around half the non-renewables we buy originate in India and China.
 However, the extraction and processing of minerals are sometimes associated with human rights issues.
-Our Responsible Partner Policy (PDF 4.45 MB) guides us in managing our risks to ensure we have supply chains that consumers can trust.
+Our guides us in managing our risks to ensure we have supply chains that consumers can trust.

 We have a three-part approach to sourcing these non-renewable materials: